Market Analysts see Conagra Brands Inc. [CAG] falling to $35. Time to buy?

 “We are pleased to welcome Fran to the Conagra Brands board,” said Richard H. Lenny, chairman, Conagra Brands.
 “Conagra and our shareholders will benefit from Fran’s deep experience building consumer brands and her proven track record as an executive leader.”.

-The stocks have a year to date performance of -6.76 percent and weekly performance of 4.38 percent.
-The stock has been moved at -4.28 percent over the last six months.
-The stock has performed -0.50 percent around the most recent 30 days and changed -9.84 percent over the most recent 3-months.
+The results of the trading session contributed to over 3183793 shares changing hands.
+Over the past one week, the price volatility of Conagra Brands Inc. stands at 1.40% while the volatility over the past one month is 1.44%.

-If compared to the average trading volume of 3.41M shares, CAG reached to a volume of 5712746 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CAG stock reached $15.76 billion, with 481.00 million shares outstanding and 478.23 million shares in the current float.
+Compared to the average trading volume of 3.45M shares, CAG reached a trading volume of 3183793 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CAG shares is $39.18 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CAG stock is a recommendation set at 2.40.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.